ludei/Construct-2-plugin/README.md

 CocoonJS Plugin for Construct 2
 ==================
 This plugin can be used in Construct 2 to manage the CocoonJS JavaScript APIs.
-The currently supported version of Construct 2 is stable(r173).
+The currently supported version of Construct 2 is stable (r184).

 ## Demo Example [capx]
 This plugin comes with a .capx (a valid Construct 2 project) as a reference to know how to use it, you can download it from [here](capx/CocoonJS Plugin Demo.capx?raw=true).